cloudflare/cloudflare-docs/content/workers/wrangler/install-and-update.md

 {{<Aside type="warning">}}

-If Wrangler is not installed, running `npx wrangler` will install the latest version of Wrangler in the current local folder.
+If Wrangler is not installed, running `npx wrangler` will use the latest version of Wrangler.

 {{</Aside>}}